kelleman/djangoCRUD/README.md

-# djangoCRUD
+# DjangoCRUD
-this is a CRUD API
+This is a CRUD API